davidlares/larajwt/README.md

 ## Postman Requests

 The `JWT Laravel API.postman_collection.json` file it's a `Postman` collection that contains all endpoints structure and examples for this repository.
-My setup is conformed via `Laravel Valet` and `MySQL5.7`.
+My setup is conformed by `Laravel Valet` and `MySQL5.7`.

 ## Credits